alecive/alecive.github.io/_posts/2015-11-11-CV-AlessandroRoncone.md

    year: 2015
    venue: "CBMM 2015 Summer School"
    where: "Woods Hole, MA, August 13-September 3, 2015"
-   description: "I attended the Summer School as a teaching assistant: I gave a talk about my research on the iCub humanoid robot, but I mainly focused on tutoring some students during their projects.
-A notable achievement has been the integration of Google Glass onto the YARP framework, that has been later used in order to perform head/gaze teleoperation."
+   description: "Teaching assistant at the 2015 CBMM Summer School, organized by a number of MIT lab groups and affiliates.
+I focused on tutoring students during their projects with the iCub.
+A notable achievement has been the integration of Google Glass onto the YARP framework, that has been later used in order to perform head/gaze teleoperation on the iCub."
  - title: "Co-organizer of the <i>Development of body representations in humans and robots</i> workshop"
    authors: "Matej Hoffmann, Alessandro Roncone, Lorenzo Jamone, and Beata Grzyb"
    year: 2014